HottScall/BookmarkManager/README.md

 <h4 align="center">Test Database Added</h4>

-Create a test database in psql and run the psql command for both databases.
+Test database files and code added to the spechelper and within the ruby code, to ensure your tests works, create a test database in psql and run the psql command for both databases.

 <h4 align="center">Manipulating Database data</h4>